Revlon, beauty icon in crowded market, files for bankruptcy | Loop Jamaica

 Perelman also said that the company was learning from celebrity launches to be more nimble and that Revlon had regained market share.

+The filing was made in the US Bankruptcy Court for the Southern District of New York.

-The company listed assets and liabilities between $1 billion and $10 billion, according to its bankruptcy filing.
+The company listed assets and liabilities between US$1b and $10b, according to its bankruptcy filing.